spacerest/spacerest.github.io/_posts/2016-02-08-setting-up-vim.markdown

   $ cd ~/.vim/bundle
 </code>

-and deleting it to see if I lose any functionability.
-That aside, thanks to Vundle and PlasticBoy's plug-in, my Markdown is looking so much better.
-As an added and unexpected bonus, I even have the extra white spaces highlighted in yellow!
+) to see if I lose any functionability.

+Leaving the mystery of L9 alone for now, thanks to Vundle and PlasticBoy's plug-in, my Markdown is looking so much better.
+As an added and unexpected bonus, I even have the trailing white spaces highlighted in yellow without any extra steps.
 Hoorah.

 {: id="goal3"}
 ### Auto-close Tags